Collect the roads you travel on! (safely and without breaking the law)

 Be aware of traffic coming from any direction on the roadway or intersection where you're trying to take your photo.

 All freeway signage I photograph is photographed through the windshield.
-Stopping along freeways and expressways is only legal if it's an emergency situations, so I don't do it for the purpose of taking photos.
+Stopping along freeways and expressways is only legal if it's an emergency situation, so I don't do it for the purpose of taking photos.
 Windshield photos can possess lower quality than photos not taken through glass, but it's a small sacrifice of quality that's worthwhile in the name of safety.
 On freeways, I consider a windshield photo to be good enough.
 If you aim to make a shield gallery or collage or cropped route marker photos, you can almost always find route markers for the freeway on crossroads accessed by the freeways' interchanges.
 (Plus, I prefer 24"×24" route markers, and the only ones you'll find on freeways are 36"×36".)

 Do not open your door to get out of your car if any traffic is approaching you.
 People fail to consider this when their car is parallel parked, time and time again.